SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 ### File format

-In order to have a document that can be processed by a wide range of tools, we need to opt for a simple but yet well supported format.
+In order to have a document that can be processed by a wide range of tools, we need to opt for a simple but yet well-supported format.
 YAML offers readability for humans as well as good support by many frameworks.
 Since YAML is heavily used in the cloud and container domain, the choice is obvious.

 ### Dependency graph for certifications

-This standard only allows exactly one depending certification, otherwise we would need to use a list of mappings.
+This standard only allows depending on exactly one certification, otherwise we would need to use a list of mappings.
 Since this is in accordance to the current plan of the SIG Standardization & Certification, we can safely ignore multiple dependency of certification for now.